okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

 ### Update the domain with the CNAME and TXT records

 This step requires adding DNS records to the custom domain using your domains' service provider.
 This usually requires administrative access.
-If you do not have this access, contact your system administrator.
+If you don't have this access, contact your system administrator.

 The specific user interface or commands for adding the `CNAME` and `TXT` records depends on your service provider.
 Some may include automation using Terraform.

 The following are the generic steps to add the records.
-The specific interface will vary.
+The specific varies.

 1. Locate the JSON output from [Create an email domain resource](#create-an-email-domain-resource).

-1. Log into your domain provider for your custom domain and navigate to the domain record editor.
+1. Sign in to your domain provider for your custom domain and navigate to the domain record editor.

 1. Create three `CNAME` records, one for each of the three objects in the JSON output.
 The values you need for this step are in the object in the JSON output with a `record_type` of `"CNAME"`.